apache/dolphinscheduler-website/docs/en-us/release/faq.md

 ## Q: What's the name of this project?

-A: Before version 1.2 project name is called escheduler, version 1.2 and later it's called dolphinScheduler.
+A: Before version 1.2 project name is called EasyScheduler, version 1.2 and later it's called DolphinScheduler.

 ---